kara kaire

 Kaire.
 Kara.

-I did not mean to use language.
-But somehow, syllables came to visit me.
-Kaire, to rejoice.
+I didn’t mean to use language, but somehow, syllables came to visit.

-In the language of my ancestors, both a hello and a goodbye.
-Welcome and farewell.
+In the language of my ancestors, both a hello and a goodbye. a welcome and a farewell.

-Kara, the head, the seat of the soul, the loved one.
+Kara, the head, the “seat of the soul” they say, the loved one.

 It may be my ancestors